nterprise/api-docs/data/docs/jekyll/api/niagara/oas_contact.md

                   options:
                     type: object
                     description: Date filter has no options
               - type: object
+                description: This filter will remove all numbers from the value
+                required:
+                  - type
+                  - options
+                properties:
+                  type:
+                    type: string
+                    enum:
+                      - digits
+                  options:
+                    type: object
+                    description: This filter has no options
+              - type: object
                 description: Filter to transform values into null.
 This is helpful when trying to make a value required